Epiphany (holiday): United States

 In Louisiana, Epiphany is the beginning of the Carnival season, during which it is customary to bake King Cakes, similar to the Rosca mentioned above.
 It is round in shape, filled with cinnamon, glazed white, and coated in traditional carnival color sanding sugar.
 The person who finds the doll (or bean) must provide the next king cake.
 The interval between Epiphany and Mardi Gras is sometimes known as "king cake season", and many may be consumed during this period.
 The Carnival season begins on King's Day (Epiphany), and there are many traditions associated with that day in Louisiana and along the Catholic coasts of Mississippi, Alabama, and Florida.
 King cakes are first sold then, Carnival krewes begin having their balls on that date, and the first New Orleans krewe parades in street cars that night.

+In Puerto Rico, Epiphany is an important festive holiday, and is commonly referred as Día de Los Tres Reyes Magos or Three Kings' Day.
+It is traditional for children to fill a box with fresh grass or hay and put it underneath their bed, for the Wise Men's horses or camels, depending on the household.
+Sometimes, the grass is cut fresh by the children on January 5.
+Many artisans make commemorative traditional figures of the Magi on horseback.
+The Three Wise Men of Puerto Rico, according to local tradition, arrive on horseback instead of camels, as in other countries where the custom is also ingrained.
+The Three Wise Men will then take the grass to feed the horses and will leave gifts under the bed as a reward.
+In other households, the grass is "eaten" by the Magi's transport bedside to "strengthen them for the long night's journey", while the presents are delivered by the Magi as they did for child Jesus.
+These traditions are analogous to the customs of children leaving mince pies and sherry out for Father Christmas in Western Europe or leaving milk and cookies for Santa Claus like the rest of the United States.
+On the day before the feast (January 5), the "Rosario de Reyes" or "Promesa de Reyes" is celebrated with songs (locally called "aguinaldos") thanking or asking the Kings for their blessing, usually before a little table with figures of the Nativity and the Kings or with the Kings alone and their camels or horses.
+However, recently public concerts have also become popular.
+This celebration is often accompanied with a chicken soup ("asopa'o"), snacks, and drinks.